Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Security
 ________

 At the lowest level, security is obtained thanks to the kernel, the corresponding distribution, and the aforementioned firewall settings.

 At the highest level, the Orge database allows to authenticate each Orge user thanks to identifiers, and to report through supervision traces every abnormal connection attempt.

-In-between lies the Erlang environment, with strict laws regarding the interconnecion of virtual machines and processes.
+In-between lies the Erlang environment, with strict laws regarding the interconnection of virtual machines and processes.